Electronics notes/Diodes

 Diodes don't conduct current until forward bias (voltage) is higher than the diode's forward voltage drop, Vf.

-Above that voltage it they are pretty good conductor.
+Above that voltage it they are fairly good conductor.
 It's still a semiconductor, though, so presents a small resistance.
-You can model a real diode as an ideal diode (the basic description of 'conducts one way and not the other') in series with a resistor.

-That resistance actually varies with current (see the fact that the forward conduction part of the diode I-V curve so is not quite a straight line), so technically nonlinear, but in most uses this doesn't matter.
+That resistance also varies a little with the current passed - see the fact that the forward conduction part of the diode I-V curve is not quite a straight line, so it is technically nonlinear, but in most uses this doesn't matter.

 That voltage is also the voltage they drop

-functionally this is usually is a ignoreable detail, sometimes in your way, and sometimes even useful.
+functionally this is might be an ignorable detail, in your way, or even useful

 this voltage is almost independent of current